-The LMS Coordinator is a staff member within the Division of Emergency Management (DEM) and serves as the coordinator for all mitigation projects, committees, and mitigation funding designated for the County.
+The LMS Coordinator is a staff member within the DEM and serves as the coordinator for all mitigation projects, committees, and mitigation funding designated for the County.
 The LMS Coordinator facilitates committee and sub-committee meetings and represents the County on these committees.
 Specifically, the LMS Coordinator supervises revision and updates to the Local Mitigation Strategy every five (5) years.
 The LMS Coordinator will be responsible for including minor changes and additions to the LMS during interim periods.
 Those changes will be documented in the Record of Changes, which can be found on page 3.
 The LMS Coordinator monitors changes in federal, state, and local laws in the area of mitigation that may affect the County.
 The LMS Coordinator readies the LMS for approval to the FDEM, the LMS Steering Committee, the BCC, and local municipalities.
 The LMS Coordinator is responsible for the continued maintenance of the LMS as well as the storing and filing of all documents pertaining to mitigation issues.
-In addition, the LMS Coordinator is responsible for the coordination of the Project Prioritization List (PPL) that scores and ranks projects in the County that are eligible for federal funding.
+In addition, the LMS Coordinator is responsible for the coordination of the Project Prioritization List that scores and ranks projects in the County that are eligible for federal monies.
 This process is conducted through the LMS Evaluation Panel.
 Panelists are solicited by the LMS Coordinator on behalf of the LMS Steering Committee based on LMS member recommendations and are subject to approval by the LMS Steering Committee.
 The LMS Coordinator interfaces with appropriate governmental and non-governmental agencies and offices to ensure LMS goals, objectives, and priorities are consistent with and cross-referenced with those articulated in other existing plans, namely the County's Comprehensive Emergency Management Plan (CEMP).
 In addition, the LMS Coordinator seeks opportunities at the regional, county, and municipal levels to:

-- Update plans, policies, regulations, and other directives to include hazard mitigation priorities. - Encourage the adoption of mitigation priorities within capital and operational budgets and grant applications. - Share information on grant funding opportunities. - Offer guidance for carrying out mitigation actions. - Explore opportunities for collaborative mitigation projects and initiatives. - Facilitate and coordinate the application process and serve as a primary communications link with funding agencies.
+- Update plans, policies, regulations, and other directives to include hazard mitigation priorities - Encourage the adoption of mitigation priorities within capital and operational budgets and grant applications - Share information on grant funding opportunities - Offer guidance for carrying out mitigation actions - Explore opportunities for collaborative mitigation projects and initiatives - Facilitate and coordinate the application process and serve as a primary communications link with funding agencies staffing for all committees of the LMS, and is the primary mechanism and forum for exchanging information and mobilizing the vast expertise and resources of the community.
+The LMS Working Group also provides suggested updates to various portions of the LMS to be analyzed and considered for inclusion by the LMS Revisions Committee into the next LMS.
+The LMS Working Group is the overarching group that all other committees are derived from, and provides guidance, suggestions, research, and input into all aspects of the LMS program.
+The LMS Working Group is currently led by the Chairperson, a Management Analyst for the City of West Palm Beach, and is coordinated by the LMS Coordinator for DEM.